-In June 1973 the social work program became identified as the School of Social Work and in 2005 we received the designation of College of Social Work, offering social work degrees at the baccalaureate, master’s, and doctoral levels.
+In June 1973, the social work program became identified as the School of Social Work and in 2005 it received the designation of College of Social Work, offering social work degrees at the baccalaureate, master's, and doctoral levels.
 The Council on Social Work Education (CSWE) initially accredited the MSW degree program in 1950.
 The baccalaureate program was among the first of such programs accredited by CSWE in 1974.
 The PhD program in social work was approved by the Florida Board of Regents in 1974 and accepted its first student in fall of that year.
-There are presently approximately 350 undergraduates and 500 graduate students enrolled in the College, with forty faculty members.
-More than thirty students are engaged in active study for the PhD in social work.
+There are presently approximately 160 undergraduates and 995 graduate students enrolled in the College, with thirty-seven faculty members.
+More than twenty students are engaged in active study for the PhD in social work.

 Administratively, the College is directed by a Dean and two Associate Deans.
 Other administrative faculty is responsible for the BSW, MSW, PhD programs, international programs, and field education.
 Faculty committees oversee most areas of College functioning, with student representatives on most of these committees.